-An adsorption site density of 1 site/nm2 was used for N_s in the above equation, a value which we believe is conservative.
-With that site density, 10 nm and 1 μ m diameter particles could have a maximum of about 10-22 and 10-18 moles actinide per particle, respectively.
+[An]p = concentration of an adsorbed actinide element (moles/particle) D = spherical colloidal particle diameter (nm) Ns = adsorption site density (sites/nm 2) NA Ħ Avogadro constant maximum of about 10-22 and 10-18 moles actinide per particle, respectively.
 To obtain an estimate of the maximum actinide concentrations that could be associated with the colloids, the estimates of residual colloid number populations (particles per liter of dispersion) were multiplied by the estimated maximum actinide transport capacity described by equation (1).
 Our use of a uniform adsorption site density is a conservative approach, because the actual sorption on mineral surfaces should be described by some kind of isotherm which will result in less than 100 percent coverage.